WWOOF: Willing to work on organic farms…or am I?

 - So this is what it feels like to trap your thoughts in your head for days on end while working by yourself…

-- Somehow feel taken advantage of when I my extremely difficult tasks of ripping gorse out of the ground are rewarded with hot soup and a damp bed.
+- Bittersweet emotions roam through me when extremely difficult tasks of ripping gorse out of the ground are rewarded with hot soup and a damp bed.

 - Finally got around to listening to my entire ipod, twice.

 - Who ever said being a farmer was easy work??
 How does ANYONE have time for house duties afterwards?

 - Weekend trips with the family to watch their daughters soccer game are the closest thing to freedom.

 - I am an avid pen pal and rely on the sanity of my friends from home.
 (Thanks for the three of you who stuck it out)

 - Waterfalls and beaches are gorgeous, but I feel jaded after staring at three pastures full of weeds all day.